Our Curriculum

 CEL 494 American Constitution II: Civil Liberties

-Explore American political culture, constitutionalism, and leadership through the study of foundational documents and other important sources.
+Explore American political institutions and culture, constitutionalism, and leadership through the study of foundational documents and other important sources.

 Economic Thought and Political Economy